uhellstr/OpenXtalk-snake/README.md

 TODO:

-* Make code hopefully compatible with HTML5 so it can be used with a browswer
+* Make code hopefully compatible with HTML5 so it can be used with a browser.

 ![My image](https://cloud.githubusercontent.com/assets/188215/17019034/cb0d9be2-4f3a-11e6-8e08-1f3bc7b03342.png)